dymodi/dymodi.github.io/Blog/Research/Writing/Submission-Checklist.md

 ---

+Must:
+* Make a submission at least 30 minutes before the deadline, avoiding last minute chaos caused by website/network issues.
+* Have all acronyms explained when first appear (e.g., MNN, NTP).
+* Have no blank refs like []
+* Remove all colors/comments on all pages including appendix.
+* Check the refs to make sure there are no AI-generated fake refs.
+* No typo / unclear in Abstract.
+* No typo / unclear in Introduction.
+* No typo / unclear in Conclusion.

+Try to make:
+* Adjust table/figure margins using \vspace to make the paper fit the page limit, no more and no less (e.g., exact 12 page).
+* Print in black/white and proofread.
-* Figure and Figure Ref in the same page.
+* Figure and Figure Ref on the same page.
-* Table and Table Ref in the same page.
+* Table and Table Ref on the same page.
 * Section/Subsection head not in the bottom of the page.
-* No error / unclear in Abstract.
-* No error / unclear in Introduction.
-* No error / unclear in Conclusion.
 * Appropriate blank around Figures and Tables